Companies

 Amkor Technology

 Second largest OSAT provider with ~31,000 employees and $7.1B revenue (2022).
-Founded 1968; HQ in Tempe, AZ.
-Growing in advanced packaging for AI chips.
+Founded 1968; HQ in Tempe, AZ (moved from West Chester, PA in 2005, originally to Chandler).
+Operates factories in China, Japan, Korea, Malaysia, Philippines, Portugal, Taiwan, and Vietnam; designs, packages, and tests ICs for chip manufacturers.

 Analog Devices